projectgranary/docs/developer-reference/dataflow/segment-store/segment-manager.md

 The Segment Manager uses these [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) to create a Segment CronJob equal to using the Segment Table Creation script directly via helm.

 ## Model SegmentSpec

 The `SegmentSpec` is an object with following attributes `cronjob`, `env`, `envFromSecrets` and `image` .
 Each attribute is an object itself described below.
-All optional attributes can be set via [env variables ](https://gitlab.alvary.io/grnry/segment-manager/-/blob/master/pkg/apis/segment/v1alpha1/envs.go)in the Segment Manager to overwrite the defaults.
+All optional attributes can be set via environment variables in the Segment Manager to overwrite the defaults.

 {% hint style="info" %}
-An example SegmentSpec can be found [here](https://gitlab.alvary.io/grnry/segment-manager/-/blob/master/deploy/crds/segment.grnry.io_v1alpha1_segment_cr.yaml) .
+An example SegmentSpec can be found [here](https://github.com/syncier/grnry-segment-manager/blob/master/deploy/crds/segment.grnry.io_v1alpha1_segment_cr.yaml).
 {% endhint %}

 ### Cronjob